RECKLESS6321/SkyRoute-A-Graph-Search-Program/README.md

 # SkyRoute-A-Graph-Search-Program

+I will be building out “SkyRoute,” a routing tool that uses breadth-first search, depth-first search, and Python dictionaries to accomplish this feat.
+For the purposes of this project, I will assume that it takes the same amount of time to get from each station to each of its connected neighboring stations.

 graph_search.py has the bfs() and dfs() functions implemented in Python

 vc_metro.py contains a graph of all stations in the Vancouver metro system